-“FBI Director Radzinger, CIA Director Mccullough, regarding the rape video evidence we have just witnessed, I am instituting National Security Directive 1820, Section 5.
+“FBI Director Radzinger and CIA Director Mccullough, regarding the rape video evidence we have just witnessed, I am instituting National Security Directive 1820, Section 5.
 You will assign rapid response teams immediately to locate and move all automatic backups of this evidence to the top-secret repository.
 I will be directing the FBI to assemble a special team to review the evidence in its entirety and identify the attackers via facial recognition and other techniques.”

 “General Landsberg, this is Illinois State Attorney General Della Baxter speaking.
-You must understand that allAngel's evidence, I mean Jane Doe 413, has given us today is unactionable.
+You must understand that all Jane's evidence given to us today is unactionable.
 She gathered this evidence by illegal means.
 This situation is disconcerting to everybody, including me, but it is, unfortunately, the raw truth.”

 “Understood, AG Baxter.
 But, someday, we may get lucky and legally bust one of these criminals who might have a copy of this rape video.
 Having a perp list available will enable a quick roundup of these criminals.”

-While the US Attorney General was speaking, Carolina was busy helping Jane recover from the trauma of reliving past violent memories.
+While the US Attorney General spoke, Carolina was busy helping Jane recover from the trauma of reliving past violent memories.
 She brought fresh bottled water and a box of Kleenex, dabbed Jane’s eyes, and waited until Jane composed herself.
 Attorney General Landsberg turned his attention to Carolina and Jane.

 “Special Agent Hendon.
 The FBI Director recommended you run this meeting.
 I’d like to hear your take on all this.”